Dasol: Geography

-Dasol is a small town in western Pangasinan, situated in a plateau.
+The Municipality of Dasol is a small town in western Pangasinan, situated in a plateau.
 It is bounded on the north by the municipalities of Burgos and Mabini, the mineral-rich Zambales mountains in the east, the municipality of Infanta on the south, and the vast South China Sea on the west.
 It has an area of about 230 square kilometers.